 Achieving blood safety is a process that requires a solid scientific foundation, strict protocols, and meticulous adherence to these protocols to help realize the full potential of preventing, treating and curing blood-borne diseases.
 Understanding fundamental characteristics of blood, as well as the development of new technologies and methodologies, enables CBS to continually improve the science and practice of transfusion medicine.

-CBS also follows applicable Department of Transportation and Occupational Safety and Health Administration regulations and guidelines.
+Vitalant also follows applicable Department of Transportation and Occupational Safety and Health Administration regulations and guidelines.

 If you still have questions about the cord blood process